 Implementing a guided reading scheme, the whys, who’s, where’s and what’s!

 I have been an English teacher for a little over 10 years, and for a significant amount of that time have worked with Guided Reading (GR) programmes.
 On each time I have implemented, updated or rejigged the systems for the students I have before me I have meant to collate, upload and share some of the resources to help other teachers who are interested and to keep a record for myself (USBs and Hard drives disappear, or in my case end up in the washing machine.
 I have always found GR to be an effective and rewarding way of improving and motivating students with reading and a useful change of pace and focus from full class lessons for both students and teachers.
+I want to add a note of caution here though, there is more to grabbing a leveled book and just heading off with your students.
+Not enough importance is placed on, especially emergent readers, the importance of decoding, and i will be writing about this in the next 2 months.

 I have worked mainly with ESL Students but the pedagogy and methodology are not mutually exclusive to mainstream or ESL classrooms.